-The story of one summer intern is burning up the Internet these days for just that reason, lessons learned in a painful way.
-On June 28, the intern posted a question to askamanager.org.
-He and several other interns, provoked by a strict dress code they felt was unfair — especially since one employee was seen regularly wearing shoes that didn’t fit the code — wrote and signed a proposal asking for leeway under the dress code.
+The story of one summer intern was burning up the Internet a while back for lessons learned in a painful way.
+He and several other interns working temporarily for a company were provoked by a strict dress code that they felt was unfair — especially since one employee was seen regularly wearing shoes that didn’t fit the code.
+So, they wrote and signed a proposal asking for leeway under the dress code.
 After submitting their petition, all those who signed it were promptly released from their internship positions.
 That’s right, fired.

-Toward the end of his question, in which he seeks guidance for addressing this sudden dismissal, the intern says, “We weren’t even given a chance to discuss it.
+This intern posted the following information online at askamanager.org: “We weren’t even given a chance to discuss it.
 The worst part is that just before the meeting ended, one of the managers told us that the worker who was allowed to disobey the dress code was a former soldier who lost her leg and was therefore given permission to wear whatever kind of shoes she could walk in.
 You can’t even tell, and if we had known about this we would have factored it into our argument.”

-In June, Edward Yu, a partner in the health industries strategy practice for PwC, a professional services firm with 200,000 employees around the world, presented on this very topic during our Seminar for High School Educators at Wharton San Francisco.
+In June 2016, Edward Yu, a partner in the health industries strategy practice for PwC, a professional services firm with 200,000 employees around the world, presented on emotional intelligence during the PwC-KWHS Seminar for High School Educators at Wharton San Francisco.
 Yu, who mentors many young PwC professionals, talked about what corporate executives want to see in young leaders, and why emotional intelligence tops the list.
 “What allows young people to be successful is your ability to manage behaviors that promote getting along with others,” said Yu.

 Here are a few valuable takeaways from Yu’s presentation on leadership and emotional intelligence: